rickyhh/km-support/_posts/2012-11-04-ultracart.md

 author: Eric Fung
 summary: UltraCart provides an integration option with KISSmetrics.
 Here's what you need to know.
 ---
 UltraCart provides an integration option with KISSmetrics.
 Please refer to the administrative panel for where to insert your KISSmetrics API key.
+[Where is this key given?
+If it's to be built as noted below, this should be clearere.
+There are many places in the documentation that refer to an API.
+And saying that it is not to be confused with the URL API is not much help.]

 ## What's Included